 According to a statement from Target about partnership: “The first week of every month, Who What Wear for Target will refresh with new styles and designs.
 Each collection will fuse Hillary and Katherine’s foresight with input they’re gathering from their followers and Target’s guests.”
 This collab marks the first of its kind for both parties.

 Target has not stopped there, though.
-Earlier this year, it announced that designer Victoria Beckham has signed on to produce a collection with it.
-Slated to launch in the spring of 2017, the line will include more than 200 items for women and children.
+It enlisted designer Victoria Beckham to produce a collection with it.
+The collection, which launched on April 9th, includes more than 200 items for women and children.

 On the non-designer front, the the discount retail giant "has overhauled the fit of its jeans, resulting in at least 10 percent sales growth.
 It has also launched a plus-size collection for women, Ava & Viv — the first exclusive fashion line it has created in over a decade — with plans to launch exclusive beauty and children's wear collections this year.”